Overview

 • Avoid quick acceleration after towns; the group will naturally close the gap.

-• Use periodic regroup points to bring riders back together for a check in with your TEC.
+• Use periodic regroup points to bring riders back together and check in with your TEC.

-• Communicate regularly with your TEC during periodic regrouping stops – they’re your best gauge of how the elastic band is stretching behind you.
+• Communicate regularly with your TEC during regrouping stops.
+They are your best gauge of how the group is travelling behind you.

-• Leading a group isn’t about maintaining perfect formation – it’s about creating flow allowing the ‘rubber-band’ to do its thing.
+• Leading a group is not about maintaining perfect formation.
+It is about creating flow while allowing the group to move safely and naturally.

 Before departure: